librariesio/spdx/README.md

 #### `License`

-This node represents a single license, and is the result of the most simple form of expression, e.g. `Spdx.parse_spdx("MIT")`.
+This node represents a single license, and is the result of the most simple form of expression, e.g. `Spdx.parse("MIT")`.
 It can also be found as a child node of other nodes.

 #### `LicensePlus`

-This node represents the current version of a license or any later version, e.g. `Spdx.parse_spdx("CDDL-1.0+")`.
+This node represents the current version of a license or any later version, e.g. `Spdx.parse("CDDL-1.0+")`.
 The inner license node can be found via the `child` method.

 #### `LicenseRef`

-This node represents a reference to a license not defined in the SPDX license list, e.g. `Spdx.parse_spdx("LicenseRef-23")`.
+This node represents a reference to a license not defined in the SPDX license list, e.g. `Spdx.parse("LicenseRef-23")`.

 #### `DocumentRef`

-Similar to `LicenseRef`, this node also represents a reference to a license not defined in the SPDX license list, e.g. `Spdx.parse_spdx("DocumentRef-spdx-tool-1.2:LicenseRef-MIT-Style-2")`.
+Similar to `LicenseRef`, this node also represents a reference to a license not defined in the SPDX license list, e.g. `Spdx.parse("DocumentRef-spdx-tool-1.2:LicenseRef-MIT-Style-2")`.

 #### `LicenseException`